- 4 ounces linguine

 - 1 teaspoon minced fresh parsley

 - Cook linguine according to package directions.
-Meanwhile, in a large skillet, saute mushrooms in oil and butter until tender.
-Add garlic; cook 1 minute longer.
+Meanwhile, in a large skillet, saute mushrooms and garlic in oil and butter until tender.

 - Stir in the wine, tomato paste, salt and pepper until blended.
 Add pork.
 Bring to a boil.
 Reduce heat; simmer, uncovered, for 5 minutes or until heated through.
 Sprinkle with parsley.
 Drain linguine; serve with pork mixture.
 Yield: 2 servings.